Glossodoris hikuerensis (Pruvot-Fol, 1954) [Rosodoris]

 have different colours.
 In Glossodoris hikuerensis the outer band

-is pale tan, then a whitish band and an inner dark grey band, this three bands often merge into one greyish submarginal band.
+is pale tan, then a whitish band and an inner dark grey band, this three bands often merge into one blue-greyish submarginal band.

 Glossodoris cf. hikuerensis has a broad greyish band, mottled with white.